DY Centauri: Suspected stellar companion

 Stars of R Coronae Borealis variable (RCB) type are believed to be the product of the merger of two white dwarfs, therefore being single stars, which is inconsistent with the identification of DY Centauri as a close binary.
-Thus, the origin and evolutionary state of the DY Centauri system were remaining uncertain as in 2014.
+Thus, the origin and evolutionary state of the DY Centauri system remains uncertain as of 2014.

 The stellar companion presence was not confirmed in 2020, and radial velocity variations were attributed instead to the 40-day star pulsation mode.